-A significant guidance document does not include legal advisory opinions for internal Executive Branch use and not for release (such as Department of Justice Office of Legal Counsel opinions); briefs and other positions taken by agencies in investigations, pre-litigation, litigation, or other enforcement proceedings; speeches; editorials; media interviews; press materials; Congressional correspondence; guidance documents that pertain to a military or foreign affairs function of the United States (other than guidance on procurement or the import or export of non-defense articles and services); grant solicitations;
+Significant guidance does not include legal advisory opinions for internal Executive Branch use and not for release (such as Department of Justice Office of Legal Counsel opinions); briefs and other positions taken by agencies in investigations, pre-litigation, litigation, or other enforcement proceedings; speeches; editorials; media interviews; press materials; Congressional correspondence; guidance documents that pertain to a military or foreign affairs function of the United States (other than guidance on procurement or the import or export of non-defense articles and services); warning letters other than "Dear Colleague Letters" (see below); case or investigatory letters responding to complaints involving fact-specific determinations; purely internal agency policies; guidance documents that pertain to the use, operation or control of a government facility; internal guidance documents directed solely to other Federal agencies; solely scientific, basic, or applied research; and any other category of significant guidance documents exempted by an agency in consultation and concurrence with the OIRA Administrator.

-warning letters; case or investigatory letters responding to complaints involving fact-specific determinations; purely internal agency policies guidance documents that pertain to the use, operation or control of a government facility; internal guidance documents directed solely to other Federal agencies; and any other category of significant guidance documents exempted by an agency in consultation and concurrence with the OIRA Administrator.
 In the list above, "internal" policies and guidance documents do not include those that materially affect an agency's interactions with non-Federal entities, even if nominally directed only to agency personnel.
 For example, an internal directive to field staff on how to implement a regulatory requirement could be a significant guidance document if it satisfied any of (i) through (iv) above.
+By contrast, a scientific research document that simply summarizes the protocol and conclusions of a specific research project (such as a clinical trial funded by the National Institutes of health) would not qualify as a guidance document.
+However, such research may be the basis of a guidance document (such as the HHS/USDA "Dietary Guidelines for Americans").